dovecot/documentation/source/configuration_manual/shared_mailboxes/cluster_setup.rst

    a simple setup ``imapc_master_user`` can also be just set to ``%u`` (the logged in user).
- * :dovecot_core:ref:`imapc_password` must be set to the master password which is configured on all backends and directors
+ * :dovecot_core:ref:`imapc_password` must be set to the master password which is configured on all backends and proxies
- * :dovecot_core:ref:`imapc_host` must point to a load balancer's address that connects to Dovecot director/proxy
+ * :dovecot_core:ref:`imapc_host` must point to a load balancer's address that connects to Dovecot proxy
  * :dovecot_core:ref:`imapc_features`: For the best performance and functionality, the setting should contain at least ``fetch-bodystructure fetch-headers rfc822.size search modseq acl delay-login``